pkollenda/DiD-Simulations/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# A-GOOD-START
+# Recent advances in the difference-in-differences literature.
+An attempt at understanding via simulations.

 <!-- badges: start -->
 <!-- badges: end -->

-Empty project shell with all the right workflow options.

 ## Reproducibility